Strand on the Green

 Aside from its picturesque views of the Thames, Strand on the Green is well known for its multiple pubs, cafes and restaurants.

-Close to Kew Bridge is the Bell and Crown, a roomy 18th-century pub, conservatory and restaurant.
+Close to Kew Bridge is the Bell and Crown, a roomy 18th-century pub and restaurant.
 It has the aesthetic of a country pub with a great selection of beers, which are allowed to be taken outside for those wishing to sit on the embankment overlooking the river.
-Better yet, The Bell & Crown is offers Chiswick Calendar Club Card holders 10% off food and drink at any time, providing you have a main meal.
+The Bell & Crown is a member of The Chiswick Calendar Club Card, offering a discount to Club Card holders.

-A stones throw from here is the Steam Packet, the youngest pub to have set up in the area.
-A sister branch to The Roebuck on Chiswick High Road, The Steam Packet spans two floors and has an excellent selection of drinks from craft beer, real ales to Japanese whisky and a varied wine list, so there is something for everyone’s taste.
-They’re offering 15% off 7 days a week to Club Card holders.
+A stone’s throw from here is the Steam Packet, the youngest pub to have set up in the area (though named for an earlier inn on the site of the same name).
+A sister pub to The Roebuck on Chiswick High Road, The Steam Packet has two floors and offers an excellent selection of drinks from craft beer, real ales to Japanese whisky and a varied wine list.
+The Steam Packet is also a member of The Chiswick Calendar’s Club Card shemme, offering a discount to card holders.

 Further down the river are two more great pubs; the City Barge and the Bulls Head.
 The City Barge is a 14th Century pub serving a wide range of drinks, including seven rotating hand pull ales and an extensive wine list.
 You can choose to enjoy any of these in the panelled dining room, traditional bar or simply sat outside, by the river.

-Annie’s restaurant on Thames Road has been a local favourite for many years, serving Mediterranean and British cuisine amid rich and eclectic vintage furnishings.
+Annie’s restaurant on Thames Road has been a local favourite for many years, serving Mediterranean and British cuisine in stylish surroundings.
 Owner Lorraine Angliss learned the restaurant trade from her Spanish mother and ran the Rolling Stones’ restaurant Sticky Fingers in Kensington before setting up Annie’s at Strand on the Green, the first of several restaurants she now owns.
-Annie’s offers 10% to Club Card Holders from Monday to Thursday.
+Annie’s restaurant is also a member of The Chiswick Calendar’s Club Card shemme, offering a discount to card holders.

-Image above: one of the many places to relax along the embankment
+Image above: one of the many places to relax along the embankment; photograph Jennifer Griffiths

 A must-do activity for visitors to the area is paddleboarding by Kew Bridge.
 Active 360 takes beginners out to teach them how to do it and gradually allows people more freedom once they have gauged the person’s level of skill.
 Trips and lessons head towards Hammersmith or Richmond, depending on the direction of the tide; either way you will get fantastic views of West London from the Thames.